For women and children around the world, a double plague: Coronavirus and domestic violence

 She contacted Argentine authorities, she said, and several days later police found the boy and his two sisters and removed them from the abusive home.

-“I couldn't believe how brave and quick thinking this young boy was,” she said.
+“I couldn’t believe how brave and quick-thinking this young boy was,” she said.
 “I am sure that once this lockdown is over, we will discover there was a dark side to this pandemic.”

 The stress and close quarters produced by the pandemic can serve as a trigger, setting off dormant aggression.

-Sandly, a 45-year old school principal in Venezuela, said she endured years of violence from her husband early in their marriage.
+Sandly, a 45-year-old school principal in Venezuela, said she endured years of violence from her husband early in their marriage.
 But five years had passed since he last struck her, and she had begun to think they had turned a corner.

 “I think he was trying to change,” she said.

-Then covid-19 hit the region.
-She tested positive and was forced into official quarantine at hotel, leaving her husband to care for their 8-year old granddaughter at home.
+Then the novel coronavirus hit the region.
+She tested positive and was forced into official quarantine at a hotel, leaving her husband to care for their 8-year-old granddaughter at home.
 He grew resentful, she said.

 “He started texting me, sounding more violent,” she said.
 “He went from not doing anything in the house to being the one in charge of food, cleaning, cooking.
 He kept blaming me for what happened, saying he was not meant to do that kind of work.
 He said it was all my fault.”